Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r34.14
+(May 22nd 2023)
+- Added more sorting options to the Sort and Cleanup menus:
+	- Sort items by quality ascending / descending
+	- Sort items by name ascending / descending
+- The addon now is locking the keyboard while any bag sorting or cleanup process is running

 ## Changes in Sku r34.13
+(May 21st 2023)
 - The addon now is auto-enabling the nameplates for all units
 - Renamed the setting "Don't vocalize reaction and level for players in combat" to "Don't vocalize the reaction (friendly or hostile) and the level for players while in combat"
 - Added new options to the bags and bank slots: